What’s new: The evolution of Power Virtual Agents

 Bot builders have used the existing integration between Power Virtual Agents and Bot Framework Composer to create advanced conversational experiences for over a year now—and it’s proven very popular.
 So, that’s why I’m excited to announce that we’re bringing these complementary strengths together into one, single unified bot building studio.

 This new bot building approach combines the advanced functionality of Bot Framework Composer with the ease-of-use and end-to-end bot building experience of Power Virtual Agents.
-Now, professional developers and subject matter experts can easily collaborate within the same studio to build powerful conversational bots and IVRs.
+Now, professional developers and subject matter experts can easily collaborate within the same studio to build powerful conversational bots.

 And with this evolution—and the deep and continuing integration of Bot Framework Composer and Microsoft Cognitive Services—it’s also the single, unified conversational AI studio from Microsoft for subject matter experts and developers alike.